peterhinch/micropython-nano-gui/DRIVERS.md

 #### Use with uasyncio

-Running the SPI bus at 60MHz a refresh blocks for 83ms.
-If this is acceptable, no special precautions are required.
+Running the SPI bus at 60MHz a refresh blocks for 83ms (tested on a Pi Pico at standard clock frequency).
+If the blocking period is acceptable, no special precautions are required.
 This period may be unacceptable for some `uasyncio` applications.
-Some may use lower SPI baudrates either for electrical reasons or where the host cannot support high speeds.
+Some may use lower SPI baudrates either for electrical reasons or where the host cannot support high speeds, and some platforms may run Python code at a different speed.

 The driver provides an asynchronous `do_refresh(split=4)` method.
 If this is run the display will be refreshed, but will periodically yield to the scheduler enabling other tasks to run.
 This is documented [here](./ASYNC.md).

+The amount of data for SPI transfer for a 240x240 display is
+240x240x16 = 921.6K bits
+At a 60MHz baudrate this equates to
+240x240x16/6e7=15.36ms
+This suggests that about 80% of the latency results from the Python code.
+An option may be to overclock.

 ###### [Contents](./DRIVERS.md#contents)